desharnc27/soccer-draws-probas/readme.md

 If you rather choose "simulator".
 You get a simulation tool.
 You have six options: undo\*,current,next\*,exactFromHere,simulAvg\*,simulHard\*

-The purpose of the first three options are obvious, just play with it. simulHard and simulAvg are broken, (that's what's meant by "this project is not completed"), so don't use them. "exactFromHere" allows you to caculate the  exact probabilities, but starting from the current state rather than the initial state.
+The purpose of the first three options are obvious, just play with it. simulHard and simulAvg are broken, (that's what's meant by "this project is not completed"), so don't use them. "exactFromHere" allows you to calculate the  exact probabilities, but starting from the current state rather than the initial state.

 --------

 "exactFromHere" also produces a custom file which you should be able to load by "load-custom" the next time you launch the program, but No!
 This feature is also broken.